First-order phase-transition on dynamical Lorentz symmetry breaking system: The fermions model in the presence of a quartic self-interaction

-in which the limit $\delta \rightarrow 1$ recovers the original lagrangian of \eqref{lagr2}, and $\mathtt{a}_{\mu}$ disappears naturally in (\ref{Ldelta}).
-As usual in quantum field theory, one can integrate out the fermionic degree of freedom, resulting in an effective action for the bosonic field $A_\mu$.
-Specifically, the generating functional associated with (\ref{Ldelta}) yields the effective potential
+in which the eq. (\ref{Eqa}) implies that $\delta = 1$, since that $\overline{\psi}_k \gamma_\mu \gamma_5 \psi_k \neq 0$, and we recover the original lagrangian of \eqref{lagr2}, where $\mathtt{a}^{\mu}$ disappears naturally in (\ref{Ldelta}).
+As usual in quantum field theory, one can integrate the fermionic degree of freedom, resulting in an effective action for the bosonic field $A^{\mu}$.
+The perturbative approach defines the generating functional associated with (\ref{Ldelta}) as